tim-one/tim-one.github.io/psf/xxxx.md

 at all - they routinely hear far harsher on their mainstream TV channels.

 SNL was in fact irrelevant to the point.
-It was merely a way to let people know which word I had in mind, without actually using the word, which word I know makes some people uncomfortable.
+It was merely a way to let people know which word I had in mind, without actually using the word, which word I knew made some people uncomfortable.
 So, ya, more of my crimes involve convolutions to _avoid_ giving offense.
 I may have mentioned before that it's impossible to "win" this stupid game :wink:.